Brave (2012 film): Plot

-They return to the castle to find the clans on the verge of war.
+Not wanting to let the same thing happen to her mother, Merida concludes she needs to repair the family tapestry she damaged during their argument, and she and Elinor later return to the castle where they find the clans on the verge of war.
 Merida intends to declare herself ready to choose a suitor as tradition demands, but at Elinor's prompting, she instead allows the firstborns to marry in their own time to whomever they choose.
 The clans agree, breaking tradition but renewing their alliance.

-Losing her humanity, Elinor attacks Fergus and flees the castle.
-Mistaking the Queen for Mor'du, Fergus pursues the bear with the other clans, locking Merida in the castle.
-Merida escapes with the assistance of her triplet brothers, who have become bear cubs after eating the enchanted cake.
-She repairs the tapestry as Fergus and the clans capture Elinor.
-Merida thwarts them before the real Mor'du arrives.
-Mor'du targets Merida, but Elinor intercedes, causing Mor'du to be crushed by a falling menhir.
-This releases the spirit of the prince, who thanks Merida for freeing him and transforms into a wisp.
-As the sun rises for the second time, Merida covers Elinor in the repaired tapestry, but she remains a bear.
-Thinking it was for nothing, Merida reconciles with her mother begging to have her back, unknowingly fulfilling the true meaning of the witch's message.
-This reverses the spell's effects on her mother and brothers.
+Fergus goes to Elinor's room and finds her dress left behind from her transformation, making him believe she was killed by Mor'du.
+After temporarily losing her humanity again and attacking Fergus, Elinor flees the castle in guilt after accidentally harming Merida during the ordeal.
+Mistaking the Queen for Mor'du, Fergus vengefully pursues the bear with the other clans, locking Merida in the castle for her safety.
+Hamish, Hubert, and Harris, who have become bear cubs after eating the enchanted cake, help free Merida by retrieving the key from the maid Maudie.
+She repairs the tapestry as Fergus and the clans chase and capture Elinor back to the menhir circle, thwarting them in time before the real Mor'du soon arrives to attack.
+Mor'du targets Merida, but Elinor intercedes, eventually leading to Mor'du being crushed by a collapsing menhir, killing him.
+The spirit of the prince is released, who silently thanks Merida and Elinor for freeing him from the bear curse before he transforms into a wisp and disappears.

+As the sun rises for the second time, Merida covers Elinor in the repaired tapestry, but she still remains a bear.
+Thinking it was for nothing, Merida reconciles with her mother, tearfully begging her to come back.
+Unknowingly, Merida fulfills the true meaning of the witch's message and reverses the spell's effects on her mother and brothers.
 With Mor'du gone, Merida and Elinor work together on a new tapestry, bid farewell to the other clans, and ride their horses together.
+The triplets stow away on one of the departing boats, forcing their father to chase after them in a rowboat.
+In a post-credits scene, a guard dozing at the castle's main gate is awakened by a crow pulling a small cart filled with wooden toys that Merida had ordered earlier, and asks him to sign for them.